sivamani2004/Physician-Notetaker-NLP/README.md

 - Spacy 'en_core_web'.
 - DeBERTa trained on biomedical texts for medical NER.
 - DistilBART trained on pubmed for medical summary.
-- RuBERT trained on corpus of medical texts for patient sentiment analysis.
+- RoBERTa trained on corpus of medical texts for patient sentiment analysis.
 - Gemini API for getting SOAP NOTE of transcript.